mayakraft/Firebase/readme.md

+# Fire.swift

+> a singleton class to assist interfacing with the database, Firebase storage bucket, caching files, managing your Auth info and interacting with other Auth users

-# Example Projects
+# Example Project: Login Portal

-## Login

-Login portal: create a personal account / login, logs you into your profile page where you can edit your profile details, upload picture.
+create a personal account / login, logs you into your profile page where you can edit your profile details, upload picture.
 Everyone has a profile, that's it.
 Foundation for social media-type apps.

 ![animation](https://raw.github.com/robbykraft/Firebase/master/readme/login.gif)

-## Browse
+# Example Project: Browse

 Browse the entire database in a simple UITableView.
 Firebase sometimes delivers JSON objects as an `Array` or `Dictionary`, this handles each case, and includes object type detection.

 ![animation](https://raw.github.com/robbykraft/Firebase/master/readme/browse.gif)

-## Setup Example Projects
+## Example projects require Cocoa Pod and Firebase Install

 1. Install Cocoa Pods:
    * in command line navigate to the directory with the .xcodeproj file, type `pod install`